bramwelt/website/source/deployment-strategies.rst

     script again.
 Wait, that's not the right version.
 What do you mean we *just* released a new version?!
 GAAHH!!!

-Deploying with git also breaks the `12factor`_ pattern for scalable applications by merging the build and deploy steps.
+The main point is that this method breaks the `12factor`_ pattern for scalable applications by merging the build and deploy steps.

+Also, a lot of tooling ends up being written around having a clean environment each time a new release comes out, along with scripts for moving files, running migrations, creating users, and anything else related to the deploy process.

     "But I *like* how easy my git deploys are!
 You, you boat rocker!"

-If you still feel git and ssh is *the way* to deploy your application, that's fine, I won't stop you.
-At least use something like `git-deploy`_, or wrap things in `fabric`_.
+Some still feel git and ssh is *the way* to deploy applications, and that's fine, I won't stop them.
+But they should save themselves some time and use an application like `git-deploy`_, or wrap things in `fabric`_.

 .. _12factor: http://12factor.net/build-release-run
 .. _git-deploy: https://github.com/git-deploy/git-deploy